EIS can be a route to impact investing

 Although EIS can be high risk, it can also be a win-win-win for investors, with the potential of secure tax benefits, attractive gains and contribution to the growth of the UK economy.
 With the right support, there are young companies that can build on their best-of-British qualities to become world-beating and world-changing businesses.

-For more information about Oxford Capital’s Ventures strategy, click here.
+For more information about Oxford Capital’s Ventures strategy and EIS approval, click here.